SayNext-Bench: Why Do LLMs Struggle with Next-Utterance Anticipation?: Experiments

 To assess the contribution of priming information, we conduct ablation studies across two baseline models used in Sec. \ref{sec: main result section}, comparing three variants: (1) a fine-tuned model without the priming module, (2) prompt-based variants that inject priming factors or target priming vectors via prompt engineering, and (3) SayNext-Chat, which incorporates the priming vector as a dedicated learnable token.
-All ablation experiments are performed on the SayNext-PC2K dataset under the subject-dependent protocol.
+All ablations are performed on the SayNext-PC2K dataset under the subject-dependent protocol.

-As shown in Table~\ref{tab:ablation_prim_all}, fine-tuning alone allows the model to acquire domain-relevant latent representations, while the incorporation of priming vectors further enhances its sensitivity to salient semantic cues, yielding gains of 2.8\% in emotion valence and 2.6\% in emotion arousal over the fine-tuned InternVL2-8B baseline.
+As shown in Table~\ref{tab:ablation_prim_all}, fine-tuning alone enables the model to acquire domain-relevant latent representations, while incorporating priming vectors further enhances sensitivity to salient semantic cues, yielding steady gains in emotion-intention consistency over the fine-tuned baseline.
 Results on VideoLLaMA3 show that all metrics consistently benefit from the introduction of the priming module, further indicating that our method improves model performance beyond a single backbone.
-In contrast, prompt-based approaches perform poorly, as explicit priming factors or vectors tend to bias the model toward surface-level numerical cues rather than supporting the prediction task.
-Overall, these findings highlight that the stable integration of cognitive priors through learnable tokens is indispensable for modeling predictive dialogue.
+In contrast, prompt-based approaches perform poorly, as explicit priming factors or vectors tend to bias the model toward surface-level numerical cues rather than supporting the anticipation task.
+Overall, these findings highlight that \textbf{the stable integration of cognitive priors through learnable tokens is indispensable for modeling anticipatory dialogue}.

-\subsubsection{Cross-scenario generalization and scalability}
+\subsection{Cross-scenario Generalization and Scalability}

 For cross-scenario evaluation, we adapt IEMOCAP to SayNext-Bench.
-As shown in Table~\ref{tab:cross-scen}, SayNext-Chat consistently outperforms all state-of-the-art zero-shot baselines, with only the arousal dimension slightly below EmotionLlama—an expected outcome given EmotionLlama’s explicit emphasis on emotion.
-These results demonstrate the benchmark’s extensibility across scenarios and the model’s capacity for cross-dataset generalization.

-For scalability, as shown in Table~\ref{tab:scale-res}, SayNext-Chat also achieves the best performance on the larger SayNext-PC19K dataset, despite its broader cultural diversity and extended temporal span.
-The overall metric distributions remain comparable to those observed on SayNext-PC2K, with only a slight decrease in emotion valence.
+As shown in Table~\ref{tab:cross-scen}, SayNext-Chat consistently outperforms all state-of-the-art zero-shot baselines, with only the CEC-A dimension slightly below EmotionLlama—an expected outcome given EmotionLlama’s explicit emphasis on emotion.
+These results demonstrate \textbf{the benchmark’s extensibility across scenarios and the model’s capacity for cross-dataset generalization}.
+For scalability, as shown in Table~\ref{tab:scale-res}, SayNext-Chat also achieves the best overall performance on most metrics in the larger SayNext-PC19K dataset, despite its broader cultural diversity and extended temporal span.
+The overall metric distributions remain comparable to those observed on SayNext-PC2K, with only a slight decrease in CEC-V.

 Additionally, a comparison of extracted priming factors across the three datasets reveals both scenario-specific patterns and stable recurring dimensions, such as \textit{Affect}, \textit{Confidence}, and \textit{Disappointment}.
 This convergence suggests that certain cognitive–affective factors are broadly universal across conversational contexts.
 More broadly, it implies that scaling the size and diversity of datasets may support the development of a generalized inventory of priming vectors, potentially applicable to everyday dialogue and informative for cognitive modeling.